 The most common causes of acute stridor in children include

 Epiglottitis Epiglottitis Epiglottitis is a rapidly progressive bacterial infection of the epiglottis and surrounding tissues that may lead to sudden respiratory obstruction and death.
-Symptoms include severe sore throat... read more has historically been a common cause of stridor in children, but its incidence has decreased since the introduction of the Haemophilus influenzae type B (HiB) vaccine.
+Symptoms include severe sore throat... read more was a common cause of stridor in children, but its incidence has decreased since the introduction of the Haemophilus influenzae type B (HiB) vaccine.

 Various congenital airway disorders can manifest as recurrent stridor in neonates and infants.